 Instructions

 In a saucepan, combine crushed pineapple, sugar, cornstarch, and lemon juice.
-Bring to a boil and cook until thickened and clear.
-Set aside.
+Cook over medium heat, stirring constantly, until thickened and clear.
+Set aside to cool slightly.

-In a bowl, mix flour, salt, brown sugar, oatmeal, and Crisco until crumbly.
+In a large bowl, mix flour, salt, brown sugar, oatmeal, and Crisco until the mixture is crumbly.

-Press half the crumb mixture into the prepared pan.
+Press half of the crumb mixture firmly into the bottom of the prepared pan.

-Bake 30–35 minutes.
-Cool, then dust with confectioners’ sugar and cut into squares.
+Cool completely in the pan, dust with confectioners’ sugar, and cut into squares.

 Molasses Oatmeal Cookies